-If a newly enrolling child has a health problem that requires special treatment or care during the school day, enrollment may be delayed until the district nurse has completed a health consultation with the parent and doctor to establish a treatment plan.
+If a newly enrolling child has a health problem that requires special treatment or care during the school day, enrollment may be delayed until the district nurse has completed a health consultation with the parent and doctor to establish a Health Care Plan.
 This will ensure that the child's health needs are properly addressed.